Gilberton (SA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Gilberton suburb had a median taxpayer income of $66,747 and an average of $122,501 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This places Gilberton among the top percentile nationally, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Gilberton would be approximately $72,621 (median) and $133,281 (average) as of September 2025.
-According to the 2021 Census, individual earnings in Gilberton stood at the 84th percentile nationally ($1,064 weekly), though household income ranked lower at the 52nd percentile.
-In Gilberton, 25.1% of the population (389 individuals) fell within the $1,500 - 2,999 income range in the 2021 Census, consistent with broader trends across the surrounding region showing 31.8% in the same category.
-The district demonstrated considerable affluence with 32.4% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing expenses, 85.5% of income remained for other expenses.
-The area's SEIFA income ranking placed it in the 8th decile.
+The suburb of Gilberton has a median taxpayer income of $66,747 and an average income of $122,501 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This places it in the top percentile nationally, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $72,621 (median) and $133,281 (average) as of September 2025.
+According to the 2021 Census, individual earnings in Gilberton stand out at the 84th percentile nationally ($1,064 weekly), though household income ranks lower at the 52nd percentile.
+The earnings profile shows that 25.1% of the population (390 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
+The district demonstrates considerable affluence with 32.4% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing expenses, 85.5% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income